SuperOfficeDocs/superoffice-docs/docs/database/tables/usergrouplink.md

 ---
 uid: table-UserGroupLink
 title: UserGroupLink table
 description: Link table between associate and usergroup, specifies secondary group membership.
-From SIX an associate may belong to more than one usergroup.
-Http;//techdoc.superoffice.com has more information about how roles are implemented. so.generated: true
+From SIX an associate may belong to more than one usergroup. so.generated: true
 keywords:
   - "database"